-Our off-site transportation and waste management vendors must be compliant with not only regulatory obligations, but also our own internal policies.
+We require our off-site transportation and waste management vendors to comply with regulatory obligations as well as our own internal policies.
 To further lower our potential environmental impact, our policies require all commercial treatment, storage and disposal facilities and recyclers to be audited and approved before they can receive our waste and approved vendors to be re-audited between one and five years depending on perceived or potential risk.
+These reviews include annual compliance surveys and on-site compliance audit every five years.
 We also aim to prevent spills and releases at and from our facilities.
-If a spill does occur, we respond quickly and effectively to minimize any impact.
-We define a significant spill as one that requires us to report to the National Response Center.
-We had no significant spills in 2020.
+We conduct periodic inspection of the hazardous waste storage areas at our facilities and provide training for employees handling hazardous materials.
+We have emergency response procedures, spill prevention control and countermeasure plans and/or spill response procedures at each of our facilities.